rumca-js/RSS-Link-Database-2022/2022/12/2022-12-01/http.feeds.arstechnica.comarstechnicaindex_entries.md

-# Source ArsTechnica, Source URL:http://feeds.arstechnica.com/arstechnica/index/
+# Source ArsTechnica, Source URL:http://feeds.arstechnica.com/arstechnica/index/, Source language: en-US

 ## The Mandalorian season 3 has been delayed—but only a little
  - [https://arstechnica.com/?p=1901454](https://arstechnica.com/?p=1901454)
  - RSS feed: http://feeds.arstechnica.com/arstechnica/index/
  - date published: 2022-12-01 22:16:38+00:00
- - tags: None

 It's the first new season of the show since 2020—well, sort of.